Gas constant: Measurement and replacement with defined value

-However, following the 2019 redefinition of the SI base units, R now has an exact value defined in terms of other exactly defined physical constants.
+However, following the 2019 revision of the SI, R now has an exact value defined in terms of other exactly defined physical constants.

 Specific gas constant

-The specific gas constant of a gas or a mixture of gases (Rspecific) is given by the molar gas constant divided by the molar mass (M) of the gas or mixture.
+The specific gas constant of a gas or a mixture of gases (Rspecific) is given by the molar gas constant divided by the molar mass (M) of the gas or mixture:

-Just as the molar gas constant can be related to the Boltzmann constant, so can the specific gas constant by dividing the Boltzmann constant by the molecular mass of the gas.
+Just as the molar gas constant can be related to the Boltzmann constant, so can the specific gas constant by dividing the Boltzmann constant by the molecular mass of the gas:

 Another important relationship comes from thermodynamics.
-Mayer's relation relates the specific gas constant to the specific heat capacities for a calorically perfect gas and a thermally perfect gas.
+Mayer's relation relates the specific gas constant to the specific heat capacities for a calorically or thermally perfect gas.

-where cp is the specific heat capacity for a constant pressure and cv is the specific heat capacity for a constant volume.
+where cp is the specific heat capacity for a constant pressure, and cV is the specific heat capacity for a constant volume.

 It is common, especially in engineering applications, to represent the specific gas constant by the symbol R. In such cases, the universal gas constant is usually given a different symbol such as R̅ to distinguish it.
 In any case, the context and/or unit of the gas constant should make it clear as to whether the universal or specific gas constant is being referred to.

 In case of air, using the perfect gas law and the standard sea-level conditions (SSL) (air density ρ0 = 1.225 kg/m3, temperature T0 = 288.15 K and pressure p0 = 101325 Pa), we have that Rair = P0/(ρ0T0) = 287.052874247 J·kg^{−1}·K^{−1}.
 Then the molar mass of air is computed by M0 = R/Rair = 28.964917 g/mol.